Nearly half of American adults take at least one prescription drug every day.

 Drugs can also increase the loss of nutrients through your urine.
 This is especially true for water-soluble nutrients like vitamin C, the B vitamins, magnesium and potassium.
 The major offenders here are medications used to treat hypertension, particularly the diuretics that reduce blood pressure by increasing the volume of water flushed out of the body.

-Protect your body against nutrition robbing drugs with supplements
+Protect your body with supplements

 It’s easy to see why drug-induced nutrient depletion is a lot more common than most doctors or patients think.
 You’ve probably taken one or more of these drugs without a clue that you were undermining your nutrient levels.
 But there are some simple ways you can protect yourself.